usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 #### If a builder follows a State&#39;s certified code, and the building official grants a waiver of certain requirements, does that mean the waiver is good for ADA purposes too?

-No. State or local officials have no authority to waive ADA requirements.Many State or local codes allow the building official to grant waivers, variances, or other types of exceptions (e.g., in cases of &quot;undue hardship,&quot; &quot;impossibility,&quot; or &quot;impracticability&quot;).
+No. State or local officials have no authority to waive ADA requirements.
+Many State or local codes allow the building official to grant waivers, variances, or other types of exceptions (e.g., in cases of &quot;undue hardship,&quot; &quot;impossibility,&quot; or &quot;impracticability&quot;).
 They may also allow compliance by means other than those required by the code if
 &quot;equivalent facilitation&quot; is provided.